flipacholas/Architecture-of-consoles/articles/playstation-2.Rmd.md

 ![Final Fantasy X (2001).](ffx.jpg){.open-float}

 There's a simple but speedy chip specialised in that: The **Graphics Synthesizer** or 'GS' running at **~147.46 MHz**.
-It contains **4 MB of DDRAM** embedded inside to do all processing in-house.
+It contains **4 MB of DRAM** embedded inside to do all processing in-house.
 Thus, removing the need to access the main memory.
-The embedded RAM is connected using different buses depending on the type of data needed.
+The embedded RAM (eDRAM) is connected using different buses depending on the type of data needed.

 The GS has fewer features than other graphics systems [previously reviewed](gamecube#graphics) on this site.
 Nonetheless, it's very fast at what it does.